dams3/custom-user-kbdLayout/README.md

 make sure the kbdlayout.sh can be executed (use chmod if not)

-copy the file 'customKbdLayout.desktop' into your ~/.config/autostart/
+copy the file 'customKbdLayout.desktop' into your '~/.config/autostart/', modify the 'Exec' path from '/home/dams/' to your home directory and delete the 'X-GNOME-Autostart-enabled=true' if your not using GNOME

-modify the layout as you please
+modify the layout as you please (the 'mycustomlayout' file in '~/keyboard/symbols/)

 Your done.
 To test the layout right now run the shell script : `bash ~/keyboard/kbdlayout.sh`